 Traditional & roth IRA plans

-A Roth IRA (Individual Retirement Account) is a retirement savings account that allows you to pay taxes on the money you put into it up front.
+A Roth IRA (Individual Retirement Account) is a retirement savings account that allows you to contribute to it with after-tax dollars.

 Who is eligible?